faisl27/hello_world/README.md

 # hello_world
-it is a test for my first repository
+it is a test for my first repository. i am learning hello-world of github